imroc/req-website/content/en/docs/examples/integrate-opentelemetry-and-jaeger.md

 func (c *Client) GetUserProfile(ctx context.Context, username string) (user *UserProfile, err error) {
 	err = c.Get("/users/{username}").
 		SetPathParam("username", username).
-		SetResult(&user).
+		Do(withAPIName(ctx, "GetUserProfile")).
-		Do(withAPIName(ctx, "GetUserProfile")).Err
+		Into(&user)
 	return
 }
 ```

 * Tracing spans are passed through context, and the first parameter of each method uses context.
 * Use chained methods to construct Request, `Get` means to create a `GET` request, and pass in the API path (previously `Client.SetCommonBaseURL` has set the URL prefix of all requests, here you can omit the prefix and write the path only), in the path There is also the `username` path parameter (REST style API), which is populated using the `SetPathParam` incoming variable.
-* The format of the response body is the `UserProfile` struct, just pass the address of the nil pointer variable user in the return parameter into `SetResult`, indicating that if the request is success, an object of the `UserProfile` will be automatically created, and modify the pointer to point to that object , so that you don't even need to initialize the struct in advance, making the code more concise.
+* The format of the response body is the `UserProfile` struct, just pass the address of the nil pointer variable user in the return parameter into `SetSuccessResult`, indicating that if the request is success, an object of the `UserProfile` will be automatically created, and modify the pointer to point to that object , so that you don't even need to initialize the struct in advance, making the code more concise.
 * Use the function `withAPIName` to put the API name into the context, and then call `Do` to send the request, pass the context in, so that the client middleware can get the API name and automatically use it as the span name.
 * `Do` will return `*req.Response`, which is not nil in any case.
 If an error is returned during the request, it will be recorded in its `Err` field, we assign it to the `err` of the return parameter to throw error to the upper caller.